 “At the moment it’s not easy to imagine putting [the glass] back into the PV manufacturing stream,” Corkish says, “unless we end up with a range of stable formats in size.”

-Once the glass is off, you’re left a sandwich of polymer, solar cells and backsheet which can be put through a thermal or chemical separation process.
+Once the glass is off, you’re left with a sandwich of polymer, solar cells and backsheet which can be put through a thermal or chemical separation process.

 Come out, come out